 Revise and rebuild.

 And after all that division and construction, destruction and defeat, you will take all those shattered things and you will rebuild and rewrite your beliefs.
 Using the remnants of old thought and the hearty planks of new ideas, you can rebuild your beliefs into something more resembling your newly discovered truth.
 Something sturdy and seaworthy.
-And it is ok that your truth should change as you go along philosophizing in the world.
-Truths are not for holding on to so tightly that they can not be discarded.
+And it is OK that your truth should change as you go along philosophizing in the world.
+Truths are not for holding on to so tightly that they cannot be discarded.
 They are temporary things that see us from point to point and when they lose their worth they are cast aside.
 Be humble enough to recognize that you hold many false beliefs and be gracious to the ones who show you your errors and turn you towards a deeper, stronger truth.

 When all else fails in your reasoning, and you are teetering on the precipice between two potential solutions – one complex and the other simple – approach the path of simplicity.
 Favor the answers that are the most reasonable and the easiest to believe.
 The ones that require the fewest leaps of faith.
 I am not saying there are not times where fantastic answers are the only reasonable response to a question.
 I am saying that, given the choice between the fantastic and the simply reasonable explanations for a thing, err on the side of simplicity.
 It is a more fortified position to continue to inquire from.
-Always continue your inquiry if you are still undecided or unsatisfied but rest comfortable in simplicity when it is the best available option.
+Always continue your inquiry if you are still undecided or unsatisfied, but rest comfortably in simplicity when it is the best available option.

 Live the Truth.

 It is not enough that we should find the Truth.
 We must live it.
 I think there is no choice, actually.
 You are changed when you stare down the abyss at life’s big questions and stumble through the darkness to find a light of truth.
 You have no choice but to move then, in a direction dictated by the truth you have found.
-So we do not think just for thinking’s sake and we do not philosophize just for philosophizing’s sake.
+So we are not thinking just for thinking’s sake and we do not philosophize just for philosophizing’s sake.
 No. We think to act and to act rightly.
 We wonder and wander to find – and come to love – the truth so that we can walk beside her, live with her and be the better made for it.
 We come to be transformed by the truth and surge forward being that much closer to the meanings of our lives because we have another piece of our puzzle put into place.
 Don’t just desire the truth for truth’s sake, desire it for living’s sake.

 Live the Good.

 And to be transformed by the truth in this way means to embody the ethics and morality of wisdom and reason.
-To strive to live a life that reflects the deepest virtue and value that you have found as you searched for the truth.
+To live a life that reflects the deepest virtue and value that you have found as you searched for the truth.
 To live in a way that you would expect others to live so as to create a world that is livable at all.
 We are all walking, talking examples of our implicit desire of how we wish the world would be – how we wish the world would act.
 We are responsible for creating the direction that we would have the world go by simply acting in the manner that aligns with what we find true and good about the world.

 And that is it.
 That is where we start from.
 A few simple guidelines to help you begin your practical philosophy journey.
 Where you go with it is up to you.